 The little things <3

-It’s these kind of little things and a funky attitude that make a good hostel, great.
+It’s this kind of little things and a funky attitude that make a good hostel, great.